It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

-When omega-3s aren’t available, your brain will use whatever fats are available, but this leads to suboptimal brain cells.
+When omega-3s aren’t available, the brain will use whatever fats are available, but this leads to suboptimal brain cells.

-Besides being a major structural component, DHA also plays a role in brain cell communication.
+DHA plays a role in brain cell communication.

-It supports optimal levels of many important neurotransmitters including dopamine, serotonin, GABA and acetylcholine.
-(4)
+It supports optimal levels of the most important neurotransmitters including dopamine, serotonin, GABA, norepinephrine, and acetylcholine.

-It also increases the number of neurotransmitter receptors, allowing the brain to better utilize these brain chemicals.
-(5)
+It also improves the function of neurotransmitter receptors, allowing the brain to better utilize these brain chemicals.

 Benefits of DHA Supplements During All Stages of Life

-DHA has proven helpful for a wide range of diseases including arthritis, atherosclerosis, depression, diabetes, heart disease and some cancers.
-(7)
+DHA has proven helpful for a wide range of diseases including arthritis, atherosclerosis, depression, diabetes, heart disease, and some cancers.

-Just as you need calcium for strong bones, you need DHA for a strong central nervous system.
+Just as the body needs calcium for strong bones, it needs DHA for a strong central nervous system.